aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 linkTitle: "Scheduling"
 weight: 15
 description: >
-  Learn about scheduling workloads withKarpenter
+  Learn about scheduling workloads with Karpenter
 ---

 If your pods have no requirements for how or where to run, you can let Karpenter choose nodes from the full range of available cloud provider resources.